5g-media/FaaS-VIM-Exercises/README.md

 Select 'Lean OW Web CLI'.
 A terminal will be opened.
 Run the below commands there

-### Docker hub

-Some of the exercises involve in building docker images.
-Therefore you should sign up for an account at [docker hub](https://hub.docker.com/)

 ### Create package for the exercises